Graduate Admissions

 Pathway for International Applicants with 3 Year Degrees

-• If you have a completed 3 year baccalaureate degree that is evaluated as the equivalent of 3 years of undergraduate study or is the equivalent of fewer than 120 undergraduate semester credits, you are not eligible to be considered for full admission at the graduate level.
+• If you have a completed 3 year baccalaureate degree that is evaluated as the equivalent of three years of undergraduate study or is the equivalent of fewer than 120 undergraduate semester credits, you are not eligible to be considered for full admission at the graduate level.

 • If admitted provisionally you will be given undergraduate status to allow you to register for up to 30 undergraduate credits to meet the requirement of 120 completed undergraduate semester credits.
 You will not need to complete an additional undergraduate degree at St. Cloud State.
 While in undergraduate status, international students need to be enrolled in a minimum of 12 credits to be in status with your visa.